 To avoid calling a destructor on a Nil instance, it is best to call the Free method of TObject.
 This method will check if Self is not Nil, and if so, then it calls Destroy.
 If Self equals Nil, it will just exit.

-Destroying an instance does not free a reference to an instance:
+Destroying an instance does not remove or Nil a reference to an instance:

 After the call to Free, the variable A will not be Nil, the output of this program will be:

 To make sure that the variable A is cleared after the destructor was called, the function FreeAndNil from the SysUtils unit can be used.
 It will call Free and will then write Nil in the object pointer (A in the above example):